speechbrain/speechbrain/recipes/AudioMNIST/diffusion/README.md

 # Training
 For the unconditioned model, run the following:
+`python train.py hparams/train.yaml`

+For the model conditioned on the speaker, run the following:
-`python train.py hparams/train_unconditioned.yaml`
+`python train.py hparams/train.yaml --speaker_conditioned true`

-For the model conditioned on the digit, run the following:
+For the model conditioned on the digit (i.e. a vastly simplified TTS use case), run the following:
-`python train.py hparams/train_conditioned.yaml`
+`python train.py hparams/train.yaml --digit_conditioned true`

 For the latent diffusion model, run the following:
-`python train.py hparams/train_conditioned.yaml`
+`python train.py hparams/train_latent.yaml`

 The scripts will output the results to <output_folder>/samples, for every training epoch

 # **About SpeechBrain**
 - Website: https://speechbrain.github.io/